 To illustrate the use of random-event generators, we will consider the work of a graduate student who spent 100 days counting muons produced in an underground detector by atmospheric GeV neutrinos.
 Each of the very large number N of primary cosmic rays that hit the Earth every day can collide with a nucleus and make a shower of pions which in turn produce atmospheric neutrinos that can make muons in the detector.
 The probability p that a given cosmic ray will make a muon in the detector is very small, but the number N of primary cosmic rays is very large.
 In this experiment, their product pN was $\langle n \rangle = 0.1$ muons per day.
-Since N is huge and p tiny, the probability distribution is Poisson, and so by (14.64) the probability that n muons would be detected on any particular day is in the absence of a failure of the anti-coincidence shield or some other problem with the detector-or some hard-to-imagine astrophysical event.
+Since N is huge and p tiny, the probability distribution is Poisson, and so by (15.66) the probability that n muons would be detected on any particular day is in the absence of a failure of the anti-coincidence shield or some other problem with the detector-or some hard-to-imagine astrophysical event.

-$$P(n, \langle n \rangle) = \frac{\langle n \rangle^n}{n!} e^{-\langle n \rangle}$$ (15.6)
+$$P(n,\langle n\rangle) = \frac{\langle n\rangle^n}{n!} e^{-\langle n\rangle}$$ (16.6)

-The graduate student might have used the following program to generate 1,000,000 random histories of 100 days of events distributed according to the Poisson distribution (15.6) with $\langle n \rangle = 0.1$:
+The graduate student might have used a program like muons.f90 or like Sean Cahill's muons.cc to generate 1,000,000 random histories of 100 days of events distributed according to the Poisson distribution (16.6) with $\langle n \rangle = 0.1$.
+Both codes are in Monte_Carlo_methods at github.com/kevinecahill.